Amasirat/Obsidian/Artificial Intelligence.md

 * Can have one solution left
 * Can have multiple solutions left
 * Can have no solutions left

+## Forward checking

+It's the process of filtering the possible domain values after an assignment.
+A simple method is to remove a domain value from a variable's neighbors (given by the constraint) that it was assigned itself.

+The limitation of this is the fact that you can not know more than the step you already.
+If there is for example one domain value left in two neighbors where if one is chosen the other will become inconsistent, this can not be detected until the variable is already assigned.
+That's why Arc consistency works better in that regard although it is more expensive to compute.
 ## Solving CSPs

 ### Backtracking Search